Canon 1D Mark IV vs 500D

 It is notable that the 1D Mark IV has a microphone port, which is missing on the 500D.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 1D Mark IV and the 500D have been discontinued, but can regularly be found used on eBay.
 The 500D was replaced by the Canon 550D, while the 1D Mark IV does not have a direct successor.
+Further information on the two cameras, as well as related accessories, can be found on the Canon website.

 Review summary: Canon 1D Mark IV vs 500D